flyteorg/flyte/rfc/system/2995-performance-benchmarking.md

     the best we can do has to be good enough - but disclaimers that this represents an estimate

 The goal of this scope is to provide a simple, easily understandable value to quickly understand the efficiency of a workflow execution.
 For this we need to aggregate information to compute an overall workflow-level overhead.
 The aforementioned node-level overhead computation is a great start, but it is only a component.
 There are additional considerations, perhaps the most significant is the time between when Flyte processes a node after all of it's upstream node dependencies have completed.
 In this situation, Flyte processes each workflow both every N seconds and when notified that a node has changed.
-If the later has high latency it could take seconds for Flyte to process a schedulable node after all of it's upstream node dependencys have succeeded.
+If the later has high latency it could take seconds for Flyte to process a schedulable node after all of it's upstream node dependencies have succeeded.
 This is depicted in TODO.
 An additional complexity is the inherit parallelization of workflow executions.
 If for some time range T1 to T2, task A is actively executing user-code but task B is incurring overhead does this contribute to the overall workflow overhead?
 This is highlighted at TODO.

+TODO - this has explained, in some depth, the process of quanitfying Flyte overhead to reinforce how difficult this is.
+And yet, there are scenarios where the computation of overhead are not well defined.
+For example, max parallelism is not a bad thing...
+    for these reason - need to reiterate that this value is an estimate

 In consideration of these complexities we propose to define workflow overhead as an aggregate of the overhead at each individual node.
 So in our example, the workflow overhead would be computed by adding the execution runtime, Flyte management overhead, and external system overhead components of each individual node and computing the overal workflow overhead as ratios of these summed values.
 This seems to be the most honest and accurate portrayal.

-TODO - and there are many corner cases - max parallelsim is not a bad thing

 Collecting and correctly reporting this information encompasses it's own challenges.
 Fortunately, Flyte already incorporates a robust eventing system used to report workflow, node, and task execution information which is then incorporated into the UI.
 The plan is to compute / collect this information within FlytePropeller and include it in event messages.
 This additional information includes scheduling overhead, k8s pod metadata (ex. pod durations, container durations, etc), etc. FlyteAdmin will then aggregate the metric timestamps to provide a cohesive view of workflow and node overhead.
 Specifically, we extend the FlyteIDL event protos and FlyteAdmin models as such...
 TODO